GoosefleetEO/aa-structures/README.md

 ## Overview

-This app is for managing Eve Online structures with [Alliance Auth](https://gitlab.com/allianceauth/allianceauth) (AA).
+This app is for managing Eve Online structures with [Alliance Auth](https://gitlab.com/allianceauth/allianceauth).
 It allows all member corporations to see a current list of all their structures in Auth.
 In addition it allows forwarding Eve Online notifications to Discord.

 ## Features Summary